MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 timeline.
 Each timeline defines their own notion of time and consistency guarantees are only provided within a single timeline.
 There can only be at most a single Coordinator thread assigning timestamps per timeline (though multiple timelines can share a thread if they want).
-All the properties discussed below need to happen on a per-timeline basis, and require no communication across timelines (except maybe to serialize access to the catalog).
+All the properties discussed below need to happen on a per-timeline basis, and require no communication across timelines (except to serialize access to the catalog).

 Each timeline needs some definition for the current time.
 For example timelines that track real time can use the system clock for the current time.
-The current time can go backwards, but timestamps assigned must be monotonically increasing.
+The current time can go backwards, but timestamps assigned must be non-decreasing.

 The document also allows user tables to exist in any timeline.